jsmidt/sirrah/README.md

 -------

-To run the code, edit the Makefile in the src/ directory to fit your complier and point to fortranlib by astrofrog [2] which is a build dependancy.
+To run the code, edit the Makefile in the src/ directory to fit your complier and point to fortranlib by Thomas Robitaille (astrofrog) [2] which is a build dependancy.
 Then run the traditional 'make' command to compile.
 (This can also be run in the base directory) After the code is compiled, an executable 'sirrah' is created in the base directory.
 To run type:

     ./sirrah my_infile.txt